mbano/rag/README.md

 ### Frontend

-A Next.js frontend is available at `frontend/nextjs-app/`. **Note: The frontend is only supported when the backend is run locally.**
+A Next.js frontend is available at `frontend/nextjs-app/`. **Note: The frontend is currently only supported when the backend is run locally.**

 To run the frontend:
 ```bash